[WEBINAR] Cubesat communications: resolving spectrum and licencing issues

 Thursday, 4 June 2020, 2 pm AEST.

-The difficulties in filing for spectrum and potential remedies will be discussed, especially in the context of ACMA'S spectrum pricing and five year outlook.
+The difficulties in filing for spectrum and potential remedies will be discussed, especially in the context of ACMA'S consultations on spectrum pricing and five year outlook.
 Topics to be discussed include:

 Prof Andrew Dempster

 Professor Andrew Dempster is Director of the Australian Centre for Space Engineering Research (ACSER) in the School of Electrical Engineering and Telecommunications at the University of New South Wales (UNSW).
 He has a BE and MEngSc from UNSW and a PhD from University of Cambridge in efficient circuits for signal processing arithmetic.
 In the late 80s he was system engineer and project manager for the first GPS receiver developed in Australia and has been involved in satellite navigation ever since.